 Ultra-Fine Airbrush Technique

-This is where the magic happens.
-We use an ultra-fine airbrush rather than rattle cans or hand brushes.
-The airbrush delivers a micro-fine mist of paint that settles uniformly onto the surface with zero brush strokes and virtually no splatter.
-The result is a surface that looks factory-smooth โ or better.
-Up close, you'll see the detail.
-From a distance, it reads as clean and intentional.
+This is really where the magic happens.
+We use an ultra-fine airbrush rather than rattle cans or hand brushes, which lays down a micro-fine mist of paint that settles evenly onto the surface with zero brush strokes and almost no splatter.
+The result is a finish that looks factory-smooth, or even better.
+Up close, you'll spot all the little details.
+From a distance, it just reads as clean and intentional.

 07 - Patience

-We never rush this step.
-Between every layer of paint, we wait for the coat to fully cure before touching it again.
-Once set, we can safely tape over it, lay a stencil on top, and spray the next colour right next to the previous one without bleed or lifting.
-Patience in this phase is what separates a crisp finish from a muddy one.
+We never rush this part.
+Between every layer of paint, we wait patiently for each coat to fully cure before touching it again.
+Once it's set, we can safely tape over it, lay a stencil on top, and spray the next colour right beside the previous one without any bleed or lifting.
+Patience here is really what separates a crisp finish from a muddy one.

 Each layer: